Murtagy/blog/content/simple_code_polymorphism.md

 ...

 ```
-So despite the reasons listed in the book :
+So we may keep the original switch statements and functions despite the reasons listed in the book :
-- an emloyee can have multiple pay_types, e.g. an employee is both on salary and has the commision from sales;
+- an emloyee may have multiple pay_types, e.g. an employee is both on salary and has the commission from sales;
 - the functionality of accounting is placed in a single accounting file;
 - we do not make the Employee master of it's own payroll.
 Which both matches business needs and is easier to navigate the concepts.

-Of course at some points the logic of `isPayday` will be hidden into functions (like in `calculatePay`) and we will lose the ability to see all the logic in a single screen again.
-But that is not the main idea (although I am fine with keeping that in a single function for now).

 Polymophism is a hint that we are putting a certain behaviour onto the object, while it might not be cohesive enough to the object and might have a great dependency on context around it.

-### **The key idea is that we should take great care not to introduce the abstractions which are mismatching the business needs unless there are obvious benefits from it.
-And those benefits are addressing complexity in different way than number of `switch`es**
+### **The key idea is that we should take great care in introducing new abstractions.
+Introducing a new abstraction is potentially harmful and the benefits gained should address complexity in different way than number of `switch`es**